matfantinel/fantinel.dev/src/routes/(blog-article-test)/github-profile-readme/+page.md

 ---
+layout: article
 slug: github-profile-readme
 title: Spicing Up your GitHub Profile with HTML and CSS
 date: 2021-01-02
-excerpt: "Make your GitHub profile more appealing with what you do best: code!"
+excerpt: 'Make your GitHub profile more appealing with what you do best: code!'
 tags:
   - GitHub
   - Guide